go-gorm/gorm/gitbook/docs/faq.md

 # GitBook FAQ

+This page gathers common questions and answers concerning the GitBook format and toolchain.

+Questions about GitBook.com and the Editor are gather into the [help.gitbook.com's FAQ](http://help.gitbook.com/faq.html).

 #### How can I host/publish my book?

 Books can easily be published and hosted on [GitBook.com](https://www.gitbook.com).
 But GitBook output can be hosted on any static file hosting solution.